naftalic/ORinPython/intro.md

-# Notes in OR/MS with Python
+# Notes on OR and MS with Python

 Welcome to a short introductory material on Operation Research and Management Science using Python!